Alfresco/docs-alfresco/content-accelerator/latest/install/sso/index.md

 ocURL=http://<domain>/alfresco/OpenContent
 entityId=http://<domain>/hpi/saml/metadata
 entityBaseURL=http://<domain>/ocms
-#The metadata file that you want to use (This file should live at TOMCAT_HOME/shared/classes/)
+#The metadata file that you want to use (This file should live at the tomcat classpath, for example, TOMCAT_HOME/shared/classes/)
 metadata.file=metadata.xml
 # SAML Context for load balanced/proxied environments
 # Properties should define how ACA is accessed via LB/proxy